 After a while, the sky opened up and the sun shined through, showing Mont Saint-Michel and the Bay under delicate wintry colors.

 About halfway to the coast of Normandy, northeast of Mont Saint-Michel is the small island of Tombelaine.
 It’s now uninhabited but some ruins remain.
 It’s a de facto nature reserve for birds – each year Tombelaine is a haven for about 35,000 seagulls.
 It takes about 40 minutes to reach Tombelaine from Mont Saint-Michel but we didn’t go as it wasn’t part of the tour.
 We will most definitely come back again in spring or summer to fully cross the bay on foot and visit Tombelaine at the same time!

 We could also witness the polders far away in the beautiful Mont Saint-Michel Bay at low tide before sunset.

 Visiting Mont Saint-Michel nowadays is to witness a historical change: since 2005, a project aiming to restore the maritime character of Mont Saint-Michel has started.
 In other words, the goal is to make Mont Saint-Michel a true island again, connected to the land only by a thin bridge.

-This should prevent the silting of the Mont caused by human activities like the building of dams.
-When we were there (December 2014), the Pré-Salé (salted meadows where sheep herbs are kept) was still quite close to Mont Saint-Michel but in the coming years it should significantly recede as the sea rightfully takes back its right on Mont Saint-Michel.
+This should prevent the silting of Mont caused by human activities like the building of dams.
+When we were there (December 2014), the Pré-Salé (salted meadows where sheep herbs are kept) was still quite close to Mont Saint-Michel but in the coming years, it should significantly recede as the sea rightfully takes back its right on Mont Saint-Michel.